igemsoftware2019/Team_UESTC_Software/README.md

 ### Usage
 After clone, go to folder BioME where contain all we need.
 Just click "Catan(1).exe" to play.
 Remeber unchecking "windowed".
 For linux user, you need get help from wine running BioME.

+## Advance Information
+To know more about BioMaster2.0, you can come to our [wiki](https://2019.igem.org/Team:UESTC-Software) page.
+What's more, here is a demonstration [viedo](https://2019.igem.org/Team:UESTC-Software/Demonstrate) which can be a user guid for you to use Biomaster2.0

+## Contact Us
+If you have any suggestions, welcome to contact us on uestcsoftware@vip.qq.com.